Background

 2. Be Patient: Agility training can be challenging for both you and your dog, especially at the beginning.
 Don’t rush the process—take the time your dog needs to learn each skill at their own pace.

-4. Stay Consistent with Commands: Use the same cues every time for each obstacle.
-Consistency will help your dog understand what you’re asking and reduce confusion.
+4. Use the same cues: Use the same words every time for each obstacle.
+This helps your dog understand what you want them to do.

 5. Mix Up Training: Change up the course layout to keep things interesting and challenging.
 This will also help your dog become adaptable to different course setups.